 Hiring on as a barback is supposed to be a streamlined way of becoming a bartender.
-The truth is, it could take a shade under a month to a half year to make the leap, depending on knowledge, social skills, work ethic, customer service, initiative, and likeability.
+It could take a shade under a month to a half year to make the to a bartending position, depending on knowledge, social skills, work ethic, customer service, initiative, and likeability.

 The last one may sound unfair.
-Perhaps you have an introverted personality, or you aren’t much of a social creature.
+Perhaps you have an introverted personality or aren’t much of a social creature.
 However, this is business, and those who lack a likeable personality are automatically two steps back when it comes to the bar and restaurant industries.

 Steps from Barback to Bartender